scindex/scindex/scindex.md

 ### Section: S05 - Memory Management
 _Techniques for efficient allocation, usage, and freeing of memory resources._

+- **S0500**: Memory Management Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Memory Management section.

 - **S0510**: Custom Memory Allocators
   - *Description*: Specialized allocators (e.g., pool, slab) designed to improve performance or reduce fragmentation for specific memory usage patterns.